 Interestingly, though, we tend to be attracted to our opposites.
 For instance, I’m a high Driver.
 I’m Direct and Logical.
 My wife, on the other hand, is very Amiable.
 She is sweet and people-oriented, and she is also very indirect.
 My daughter is people-oriented like her Mom, but she is as direct as I am.
 As a result, she is an Expressive type.
 My son is logical, like me, and indirect, like his Mom.
 So, he is Analytical.
 So, in our household, we have all four temperaments.

-The most important thing to understand about personalities is that you may see the world differently than your loved one, friends, and coworkers.
+The most important thing to understand about personalities is that you may see the world differently than your loved ones, friends, and coworkers.
 You may have a different shade of glasses.
 However, you will have strengths that your loved ones, friends, and coworkers don’t have.

 Understanding Your Personality Strengths and Weaknesses Can Reduce Presentation Fear.

 Once you understand how personality types work, you can begin to reduce presentation fear.
 For instance, if you are an Expressive, you have natural enthusiasm.
 However, you often shoot from the hip too much.
 As a result, your audiences will feel like your presentations were too vague.
 To fix this, create a clear outline of your main points.
-Then use examples as way to add specificity to the content.
+Then use examples as a way to add specificity to the content.

 If you are a Driver, you likely speak with authority and poise.
 However, your delivery may turn off audiences.
 Adding more examples and self-deprecating humor to your presentations will help you connect better.